windhamdavid/til/host/laravel.md

 // Set the application key
 php artisan key:generate

-// By default, this creates a self-handling command that isn't pushed to the queue.
+// By default, this creates a self-handling command that is not pushed to the queue.
 // Pass this the --handler flag to generate a handler, and the --queued flag to make it queued. php artisan make:command [--handler] [--queued] name
 // Create a new Artisan command